 Official use encompasses any use of the vehicle for the effective conduct of official business, including constituency business, for which travel would normally be reimbursed by the House of Commons.
-Official use includes, but is not necessarily limited to, the following uses:
+Official use includes, but is not necessarily limited to, the following:

-- travel to and from a departmental office, the House of Commons or any other place where business is transacted; - travel to and from airports when proceeding on business travel or when meeting visiting dignitaries; - travel to and from diplomatic or other social functions attended in a Minister's or Minister's of State capacity; - travel under any circumstances when, for personal protection, the presence of a security officer is required; - transportation of classified material to, from and between various work locations, including a Minister's or Minister's of State residence; and - any other use that helps in the discharge of responsibilities as a Minister of the Crown or Minister of State.
+- ▶ travel to and from a departmental office, the House of Commons, or any other place where business is transacted: - travel to and from airports when proceeding on business travel or when meeting visiting dignitaries; - ▶ travel to and from diplomatic or other social functions attended in the capacity of a minister; - travel under any circumstances when, for personal protection, the presence of a security officer is required; - transportation of classified material to, from, and between various work locations, including a minister's residence; and - ▶ any other use that helps in the discharge of responsibilities as a minister of the Crown.